Welder/Advanced Welder Certificate

 View all current course offerings.
 Not all courses are offered within every term schedule.

-This course provides an introduction to gas and arc welding for beginning welders.
-Learn the safe and proper handling of welding equipment.
-Topics include welding and oxy-acetylene safety, electrode/filler metal selection, metal cutting techniques, and the basics of arc, MIG and TIG welding.
-The proper selection of appropriate welding process and electrode for various metals is also covered.
-Gain practical experience with welding equipment.
-For safety reasons, students must wear long sleeve shirt, long pants and hard shoes.
-Cost includes welding helmet and additional personal safety equipment and basic tools.
+Welding I provides a foundational introduction to gas and arc welding for beginning welders looking to get into the industry.
+Students learn the safe and proper handling of welding equipment, including oxy-acetylene and arc welding systems.
+Instruction covers welding safety practices, electrode and filler metal selection, metal cutting techniques, and the fundamentals of arc, MIG (GMAW), and TIG (GTAW) welding processes.
+Students gain hands-on experience operating welding equipment in a controlled lab environment.
+For safety reasons, students must wear long-sleeve shirts, long pants, and hard shoes.
+Course cost includes a welding helmet, required personal protective equipment, and basic tools.

 Licensure/Certification Earned

-Upon successful completion of certification testing, administered during the Advanced Welding 2 class, you will receive AWS D1.1 Structural Welding Certification.
+Upon successful completion of both courses, students will be prepared to take the AWS D1.1 Structural Welding Certification.

 Welders can earn additional certifications to enhance their skillset and increase their employment opportunities.